EzequielGomezCucchiararo/js-server-exercises/node-exercises/README.md

 Write a node.JS program that read and shows in the console the html code of one external page.
 The link of the external page should be read from a file `link.txt`

 _Hint: You need npm module -> [`request`](https://github.com/request/request)_

 ##4.
 File list

-Write a node.JS program that list the name files of the current directory
+Write a node.JS program that list the content of the current directory indicating if is a directory or a file

-_Hint:_

-    var path = "/Users/User/ProjectExample/Files"; <- Assign a local path // text1.txt, text2.txt, example.html...*_
+    $ node ex4.js
+    FILE:ex1.js
+    FILE:ex2.js
+    FILE:ex3.js
+    FILE:ex4.js
+    FILE:getLinksNode.js
+    FILE:link.txt
+    DIR :node_modules
+    FILE:recursiveContentsDir.js
+    FILE:results.txt
+    FILE:test.txt

-##6.
-Writing on txt
+## 5. Writing on txt

-Write a node.JS program that creates a txt file and write on it.
+Write a node.JS program that creates a txt file with the text passed as a parameter

-_Hint: You need npm module -> concat-stream_
+$ node ex5.js "hey ho! let's go"
+The file was saved!
+$ cat myText.txt
+hey ho! let's go

+### Extra:

+Improve the previous exercise to user the first parameter as the name of the destination file

+### More Extra:

+Improve the previous exercise to also read and shows in the console the content of the file

+    $ node ex5.js mySuperText.txt "it's a long way to the top..."
+    The file was saved!
+    it's a long way to the top...

+    $ cat mySuperText.txt
+    it's a long way to the top...

 ##7.
 Processing values

 Write a node.JS program that process local txt and return values as a Array.

 _Hint: You need npm module -> concat-stream_